jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/roles.md

 ## Internal roles

-`Fluid Attacks’` internal roles on the ASM.
+`Fluid Attacks’` internal roles on the ARM.

 ### Hacker